 Ghost vs Hootsuite

-Side-by-side comparison of Ghost and Hootsuite for content creators.
+Side-by-side comparison of Ghost and Hootsuite.

 Open-source publishing platform built for serious creators